grain-lang/grain/stdlib/number.md

 gamma : (z: Number) => Number
 ```

-Computes the gamma function of a value using Lanczos approximation.
+Computes the gamma function of a value using the Lanczos approximation.

 Parameters: